icey830/restapiexpress/README.md

 * the framework serves HYPERMEDIA RESTFul JSON Files
 * the framework creates data base controllers based on predefined templates for every request you have defined in the documentation with grunt.
 * the framework serves an admin interface to write the documentation

+# Test it - and give me a feedback

+I need your help to improve it.
+If you test it, its a good help.

+Because we have no user management at the moment, you have to send the a HTTP-Header "DEV-ROLE" if you want to use a specific user role.

+## Example

+"DEV-ROLE: admin"

+> GET all entries
+> ```bash
+> curl -X GET -H "DEV-ROLE: admin" http://localhost:3000/v1/contacts
+> ```

 # Installation